PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 ## A Word on Python

-When you first log in to the cluster, the system Python is used by default:
+When you first connect to the cluster, before loading any modules, the system Python (old) will used by default:

 ```
 $ python --version